AsfaaKhan/30-days-challanges-of-AIDD-/tast-2/day2_tast.md

 **Qno:2 Explain how the Nine Pillars of AIDD help a developer grow into an M-Shaped Developer?**

 *Ans : The Nine Pillars  consist of the characteristics of AI Driven Development.
-These pillars  help a developer to become strong in multiple areas at the same time.*

-These are the Nine Pillars of AIDD:
+These pillars  help a developer to become strong in multiple areas at the same time.These are the Nine Pillars of AIDD:*

 **1. Pillar 1: AI CLI & Coding Agents**
     *These agents runs in the terminal and act like a your coding teammate.*